Structure formation during phase transitions in strongly interacting matter: Hydrodynamics of liquid--gas-type transition at small overcriticality. Nuclear liquid--gas and hadron--quark transitions

-The Landau free energy density and pressure as functions of the order parameter $\delta \rho$ for the equation of state determined by Eq. (\ref{fren}) are shown in Fig. \ref{pres}, cf. schematic Fig. \ref{VanderWaals} demonstrating isotherms $P(n)$ and Fig. \ref{spinT} showing $T(n)$ dependence for the van der Waaals equation of state discussed above in Section \ref{TypPressureSetion}.
-For $\epsilon =0$ two minima (1, 2) of the Landau free energy coincide and correspond to the equal-square MC on the curve $\delta P (1/\rho)$ (shown by horizontal lines in the plot $\delta P (\delta\rho)$ in the right panel) describing thermal equilibrium of phases.
+The Landau free-energy density and pressure as functions of the order parameter $\delta \rho$ for the equation of state determined by Eq. (\ref{fren}) at $T<T_{cr}$ are shown in Fig. \ref{pres}, cf. schematic Fig. \ref{VanderWaals} demonstrating isotherms $P(n)$ and Fig. \ref{spinT} showing $T(n)$ dependence for the van der Waaals equation of state discussed above in Section \ref{TypPressureSetion}.
+For $\epsilon =0$ two minima of the Landau free energy coincide and lie on the MC line on the plot $\delta P (1/\rho)$ (dashed horizontal line in the plot $\delta P (\delta\rho)$ in the right panel) describing thermal equilibrium of phases.
 At equilibrium the baryon chemical potentials of the vapor and liquid phases are equal, $\mu_{\rm eq,V}=\mu_{\rm eq, L}$.
-For $\epsilon \neq 0$ the interval from the crossing point of the MC line and $P$ to the local maximum of the pressure corresponds to a metastable supercooled vapor (SV) and $\mu_{\rm SV} >\mu_{\rm eq, L}$.
-The interval from the local minimum of the pressure to the crossing point of the MC line with $P$ relates to a metastable overheated liquid (OL).
+For $\epsilon \neq 0$ the interval of values $P(\delta \rho)$ from the point corresponding to the left local minimum of the Landau free energy to the point of the local maximum of the pressure describes a metastable supercooled vapor (SV) with $\mu_{\rm SV} >\mu_{\rm eq, L}$.
+The interval of values $P(\delta \rho)$ from the point corresponding to the right local minimum of the Landau free energy in the left panel to the point of the local minimum of the pressure in the right panel relates to a metastable overheated liquid (OL).
 In this interval $\mu_{\rm OL} >\mu_{\rm eq, V}$.
-The interval from maximum to minimum of $P$ shows unstable isothermal spinodal (ITS) region.
+The interval from maximum to minimum of $P(\delta\rho)$ shows unstable isothermal spinodal (ITS) region.
 If in the initial state $(\delta\rho)_i = \rho_i -\rho_{cr}=0$, one deals with the spontaneous symmetry breaking and the second-order phase transition to the new state.
 For $(\delta \rho)_i =\rho_i -\rho_{cr}\neq 0$, $\epsilon >0$ or $\epsilon <0$, one deals with the first-order phase transition either from the metastable to the stable state or with the transition from spinodal region.
 For $\epsilon >0$ (solid lines) the liquid state is stable and the vapor state is metastable (SV), and for $\epsilon <0$ (dash-dotted lines) the liquid state is metastable (OL), whereas the vapor state is stable.
 The dynamics of the transition starting from a point within spinodal region for $\epsilon \neq 0$ (but small) is described similarly to that for the second-order phase transition, for $\epsilon =0$.

 For the purely van der Waals equation of state (in this case $k_0=0$) one gets \cite{Skokov:2009yu}:

 Applying operator $\mbox{div}$ to Eq. (\ref{Navier}) and expressing $\mbox{div}\,\vec{u}$ in Eq.~(\ref{contin}) via $\partial_t n$, for small $\delta n$ and $u$, keeping only linear terms in ${u}$, that is legitimate, since near the critical point processes develop slowly ($v^2 \propto -\delta T$), we rewrite Eq.~(\ref{Navier}) as